RockLakeGrass/wails-vue-js-3-template/README.md

 ```

 ### VScode profile
-This template comes with a `VSCode` configuration file and requires support from the `f5anything'plug-in.
+This template comes with a `VSCode` configuration file and requires support from the `f5anything` plug-in.
 The profile is discarded `dlv` for compatibility with `ARM64` and `x86 32bit`.

 If you need your own profile, you can configure `.vscode/launch.json` yourself